bketelsen/phukit/README.md

   --device /dev/sda \
   --force

+# Force reinstall even if already up-to-date
+phukit update --force

 # Add custom kernel arguments for the new system
 phukit update \
   --device /dev/sda \
   --karg console=ttyS0 \
   --karg debug
 ```

+The update command automatically compares the installed image digest with the remote image.
+If they match, the update is skipped (unless `--force` is used).

 After update, reboot to activate the new system.
 The previous version remains available in the boot menu for rollback.